Easy Cotton Pottery Tray Tutorial: How to Make Fabric and Rope Trays with Scraps

 ending the thread

-Your Tray is Ready!
+Your Cotton Pottery Tray Is Ready!

-• Sewing notions by your machine
+• Keep sewing notions handy by your machine

-• Jewelry by the sink or bedside
+• Hold jewelry by the sink or bedside table

-• Keys in the entryway
+• Store keys in your entryway

 Happy stitching,